 My guardian angel

-I have the most awesome guardian angel.
+I have the most awesome guardian angel: my grandfather Dr. Berton Kolp.

-Dr. Bert Kolp was an incredible physician, loving father and grandfather, and beloved husband to my now 91-yr-old Grandma Fritzie.
+He was an incredible physician, loving father and grandfather, and beloved husband to my now 91-yr-old Grandma Fritzie.

 He sang in church and made people cry with his gorgeous tenor voice.
 He had a quirky and sometimes corny sense of humor.